 - The jejunal vein

 - The right gastroepiploic vein

 - The inferior pancreaticoduodenal vein

 By collecting the blood from these veins, the superior mesenteric vein carries the nutrients absorbed in the small intestine into the hepatic portal vein.
 The portal vein then conveys them to the liver, which then metabolically processes those nutrients and prepares them to be distributed throughout the body.

-Explore our articles, quizzes, video tutorials and labeled diagrams to learn everything about the veins of the small intestine.
+Explore our articles, quizzes, video tutorials and labeled diagrams to learn everything about the veins and arteries of the small intestine.